TrueNAS Nightly Development Documentation

 The NFS service does not automatically start on boot if all NFS shares are encrypted and locked.

-Mixed-mode SMB and NFS shares greatly simplify data access for client running a range of operating systems.
+Mixed-mode SMB and NFS shares greatly simplify data access for clients running a range of operating systems.
 They also require careful attention to security complexities not present in standard SMB shares.
 NFS shares do not respect permissions set in the SMB Share ACL.
 Protect the NFS export with proper authentication and authorization controls to prevent unauthorized access by NFS clients.

 We recommend using Active Directory to enable Kerberos security for the NFS share.
 Configure a container (group or organizational unit), Kerberos admin, and user accounts in AD.

-You can create the dataset and add a multiprotocol (SMB and NFS) share using the Add Dataset screen.
+TrueNAS allows you to create the dataset and add a multiprotocol (SMB and NFS) share using the Add Dataset screen.

 It is best practice to use a dataset instead of a full pool for SMB and/or NFS shares.
 Sharing an entire pool makes it more difficult to later restrict access if needed.

-Select the dataset you want to be the parent of the multimode dataset, then click Add Dataset.
+Select the dataset you want to be the parent of the multi-mode dataset, then click Add Dataset.

 Select Multiprotocol from the Dataset Preset dropdown.
-The share configuration options display with Create NFS Share and Create SMB Share preselected.
+The share configuration options display with Create NFS Share and Create SMB Share preselected, and the dataset name populates the SMB Name field and becomes the name of the SMB and NFS shares.

 (Optional) Click Advanced Options to customize other dataset settings such as quotas, compression level, encryption, and case sensitivity.
 See Creating Datasets for more information on adding and customizing datasets.